We may earn commission from affiliate links →

 Grebišće Beach, Hvar Island

 Hvar’s best sandy beach for families is Grebisce, which is located on the north side of the Jelsa Harbour.
 It’s nothing flashy, but the kids who want to make sandcastles will love it.
-Just remember to pack the baby powder for when you’re ready to head home.
+Remember to pack the baby powder for when you are ready to head home.

 Sakarun Beach, Dugi Otok